Feastio

 Pumpkin bread with chocolate chips

-Before continuing with the rest of the menu, let's pause and take in this cake-like pumpkin bread with chocolate chips Kel and I both loved.
+Before continuing with the rest of the menu, let's pause and enjoy this cake-like pumpkin bread with chocolate chips that Kel and I both loved.

 Related: Best Bakeries in San Francisco